evoong/evoong/README.md

 - Designed a custom protocol for reliable file transfer over UDP in **Python**.
 This protocol includes error detection and correction mechanisms, achieving a 70% improvement in transfer reliability, even under high-noise conditions.

 #### [**Huffman Coding Algorithm**](https://github.com/evoong/Huffman)
-- Implemented a **Huffman coding algorithm** in **Java** to optimize data storage and transmission.
+- Implemented a **Huffman algorithm** in **Java** to optimize data storage and transmission.
 This project achieved a 50% reduction in file size while maintaining data integrity.

 ---